FamilyKeeper Review: Quick Expert Summary

 FamilyKeeper Features — A Decent Range of Tools to Protect Your Kid Online

-FamilyKeeper comes with a fair amount of features for controlling your kid’s internet activity, including web and app filtering, keyword tracing, time limits and schedules, and location tracking.
+FamilyKeeper comes with a fair amount of features for controlling your kid’s internet activity, including web and app filtering, keyword tracking, time limits and schedules, and location tracking.

-The app allows you to filter 5 content categories, including adult content, dating sites, gaming platforms, piracy websites, and gambling content, and block your kid from accessing any specific sites.
-In my tests, it blocked all websites I tried to access that fell into any of these categories I blocked.
+The app allows you to filter 5 content categories, including adult content, dating sites, gaming platforms, piracy websites, and gambling content.
+You can also block your kid from accessing any specific sites and whitelist URLs you want them to be able to always access, which is handy in case the filter accidentally blocks a site they need.
+In my tests, FamilyKeeper successfully blocked all websites I tried to access that fell into any category I’d blocked.

 FamilyKeeper blocks apps, too.
-It shows you a list of every app your kid has on their phone and lets you block them from accessing it.
-But I prefer Qustodio, as it blocks 20,000+ iOS apps.
+It shows you a list of every app your kid has on their phone and lets you block them with 1 tap (on the circular icon).
+It’s not bad, but I prefer Qustodio, which only shows you a list of the apps your kid uses, so you don’t have to scroll through a long list of system apps.

 FamilyKeeper lets you set daily screen time for your kid’s device in increments of 1 minute, which gives you pretty granular control.
-I like that you can create a time limit for individual apps, too, as not many top parental control apps offer this option (Qustodio is one of the few that does), though this is only available on iOS.
+I like that you can create a time limit for individual apps, too, as not many top parental control apps offer this option (Qustodio is one of the few that does).
 I’d also like to see FamilyKeeper allow your kid to request more screen time, like Norton Family.

 FamilyKeeper tracks your child’s location, as well, and has a geofencing feature that lets you create zones between 100 ft and 1,000 ft in radius (which is up to around 300 meters).
-The app alerts you every time your kid leaves the area you marked on the map.
+The app alerts you every time your kid leaves the area you marked on the map, and in my tests, it was pretty accurate, and I received all alerts promptly.
 I’d like to see a check-in feature, as well, like Bark’s, which lets you ask your kid to share their location and is less invasive.

 A minor extra feature is that you can see your kid’s current battery level, so you know if their phone is about to die or if they’re overusing it.